CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 ## Step 3: Upload the public key to SD Connect

-1. Log in to SD Connect and select the relevant CSC project (top left corner)
+1. Log in to SD Connect.
+2. Select the correct CSC project in the top left corner.
+3. Click **Upload** in the top right corner.

-2. Click Upload and in the new window name a destination folder (e.g., project_export).
+4. In the new window, name the destination folder for your files (e.g. **project_export**).

-3. Click Select Files to open a browser window and choose the public enycrption key  (e.g. .pub file).
+5. Click **Select Files** to open a browser window and choose the public enycrption key  (e.g. .pub file).
+Click **Upload** to start automatic encryption and upload.

-5. Click Upload to start the upload.
-The encryption key will be now visible from yoru virtual desktop
+6. Once the upload is finished, the encryption key will be now visible from your virtual desktop.

 ## Step 4: Import the public key inside the virtual desktop

-1 Access your virtual desktop.
+1. Access your virtual desktop.
+[See instructions](./sd-desktop-access.md)
 2. Open the Data Gateway application, select SD Connect, enter your CSC username and password, click on open folder and access the folder with the public key.

-3. You can now import a copy of your public key inside the virtual Desktop (via copy/paste function).
+3. Copy your public key inside the virtual desktop using copy/paste function.

 ## Step 5: Encrypt the file

-No technical expertise is required for this step.
+### Exporting multiple files

 To export multiple files, first compress them into a single folder, then encrypt as a single file.

-### Compress Files (If Needed):

 1. Place all files in a folder.
 2. Right-click the folder, select Send to > Compressed (zipped) folder.

 ### Encrypt the file or folder